vernak2539/words-byvernacchia/src/content/blog/2023/05/relative-markdown-paths-in-astro-with-rehype.md

 ## Enter `astro-rehype-relative-markdown-links` (my plugin)

-🚨 I built this for Astro exclusively.
-Use at your own risk outside Astro 🚨
+🚨 I built this for Astro exclusively and made a couple assumptions.
+They are:

+1. You have a content collection residing at `src/content/<content_collection>`
+2. You have a page that renders the above content collection at `src/pages/<content_collection>/[...slug].astro`

 **Links:** [Github][github] • [NPM][npm]